nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 If you change a student's matriculation number, you must also update the matriculation number for the corresponding student's appointment.
 Failure to do so will result in an invalid data file format as the appointment does not belong to any student.

-> :warning: If your direct changes to the data file result in invalid formatting, Vax@NUS will discard all data and start with an empty data file in your next launch.
+> :warning: If your direct changes to the data file result in invalid formatting, Vax@NUS will start with an empty data file in your next launch.
 Be very careful!

 >--------------------------------------------------------------------------------------------------------------------